MicrosoftDocs/azure-stack-docs/AKS-Hybrid/proxy-change.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

-In this article, learn how to update the proxy settings of your AKS hybrid deployment.
+In this article, learn how to update proxy settings and certificates for your deployment in AKS hybrid.
 Each AKS deployment has a single global proxy configuration.
 You can add exclusions using the `noProxy` parameter and update proxy certificates for the deployment, but you can't change HTTP or HTTPS settings.

 <!--They configure proxy settings when they create the AKS deployment.
 Link to the procedure.-->

-## Current limitations
+## `noProxy` settings you can update

 Before you begin, review current limitations to proxy settings updates in AKS hybrid:<!--Ask about "Current."
 Are changes planned?-->